← Back to For Schools & Organisations

 to your students?

-Available on the App Store.
-Each student accesses MYND on their own device.
-No setup required.
+Browser-based access on any device.
+Each student accesses MYND on their own phone, tablet or laptop.
+No app download, no IT setup required.

 For school licensing: roberto@robertoforzoni.com

-Sponsor a School — from just from £3 per pupil
+Sponsor a School — from just £3 per pupil

 Businesses and individuals can sponsor the complete Respect and Life Skills programme for an entire school.
 Learn more →